HermanAndrej/contract-clause-extractor/README.md

 * **Document Structure:** Performs best on documents with well-structured clauses (e.g., clear headings or distinct paragraphs).
 * **Language:** Designed and tested for **English-language** documents.
 * **File Size:** Configured for a maximum file size of **10MB**.
 * **Chunking:** Handles ~8K characters per chunk (to fit GPT-4o-mini's context).
-Very large documents may require more advanced chunking logic.
+Very large documents may require more advanced chunking logic or background processing.

 ---

 ## 🚀 Improvements with More Time

-* **Testing:** Implement full unit and integration test suites, mocking LLM responses to test logic independently.
+* **Testing:** Expand integration tests with live PDF fixtures and async test plugins; add load tests against the shared engine helpers.

 * **Error Handling:** Add more granular error types, retry logic for failed API calls, and enhanced validation.

 * **Performance:**
-    * Implement **parallel processing** for document chunks.
+    * Implement **parallel processing** for document chunks or move extraction jobs to a queue.
     * Introduce caching (e.g., Redis) for LLM requests.
     * Move LLM processing to a background job (e.g., Celery) to make the API non-blocking.
+    * Persist clause counts on the document to avoid aggregation queries when listing.

 * **Features:**
     * Add **OCR support** (e.g., `pytesseract`) for scanned PDFs.
     * Implement clause **confidence scoring** from the LLM.
     * Add export formats (e.g., CSV, XLSX).
     * Build a search functionality for extracted clauses.

 * **Production Readiness:**
     * Add authentication (e.g., OAuth2) and rate limiting.
-    * Integrate structured monitoring and logging (e.g., Sentry, Grafana).
+    * Integrate structured monitoring and logging (e.g., Sentry, Grafana) plus better tracing of LLM calls.
-    * Implement database migrations (e.g., Alembic).
+    * Implement database migrations (e.g., Alembic) and multi-environment config for swapping SQLite -> PostgreSQL.

 * **LLM Enhancements:**
     * Experiment with a fine-tuned legal model.
     * Implement smarter chunking (e.g., semantic chunking) to avoid cutting clauses in half.